ArkEcosystemArchive/docs-legacy/docs/cookbook/developer/write-a-plugin.md

 # How to write an Ark Core Plugin

-In this guide, you will find the information which can enable you to write a proper Ark Core plugin, for use in your own Ark deployments; both in the case of Ark Core nodes and your own Bridgechain nodes.
+In this guide, you will find the information which can enable you to write a proper Ark Core plugin, for use in your own Ark deployments; both in the case of Ark Core nodes and your own BridgeChain nodes.

 ## Setup
 Many components are required to have a proper environment setup for the development of your Ark Core plugin.